-The Neighbourhood Plan has now been submitted to Hart District Council for further consultation and for independent examination.
-The Plan is therefore now subject to consultation between 10am 25th July and 4pm 5th September 2019, and all representations must be made to the District Council as set out below.
+Hart District Council is now required to carry out further consultation on the additional evidence.
+The consultation period is between 10am on Wednesday 23rd October and ending at 4pm on Wednesday 20th November 2019, and all representations must be made to the District Council as set out below.

-Copies of the proposed Crookham Village Neighbourhood Plan and supporting documents (including the representation form/procedures to be followed in responding) are available to view on the Hart District Council website https://www.hart.gov.uk/crookham-village
+Copies of the additional evidence and the proposed Crookham Village Neighbourhood Plan (including the representation form/procedures to be followed in responding) are available to view here and on the Hart District Council’s website

 Hard copies (including representations forms) are also available for inspection during normal opening hours at:

-Hart District Council's Offices, Harlington Way, Fleet, Hampshire, GU51 4AE
+Hart District Council Offices, Harlington Way, Fleet, Hants, GU51 4AE